 The Governing Body takes seriously its responsibility under section 175 of the Education Act 2002 to safeguard and promote the welfare of children; and to work together with other agencies to ensure adequate arrangements within our college to identify, assess, and support those children who are suffering harm.

 All staff believe that our college should provide a caring, positive, safe and stimulating environment that promotes the social, physical and moral development of the individual child.

 - Preventing impairment of children's health or development;

 - Ensuring that children are growing up in circumstances consistent with the provision of safe and effective care; and

 - Taking action to enable all children to have the best life chances.

-Sir Jonathan North Community College fulfils local and national responsibilities and accepted best practice as laid out by the Local Safeguarding Children’s Board.
+Sir Jonathan North College fulfils local and national responsibilities and accepted best practice as laid out by the Local Safeguarding Children’s Board.

 The Leicester Safeguarding Children Board can be accessed via City LSCB.